eliasluimeme/eliasluimeme/README.md

 ###

-<p align="center">My name is Elias, young software engineering student at 1337 from 42 network.</p>
+<p align="center">My name is Elias, software engineering student at 1337 from 42 network.</p>

 ###